ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Suppression: "Players take heavily increased damage while airborne."
 - Haste: "All combatants attack 10x faster and deal 1/20x damage."
 - Danger: "Players can be killed in one hit."
-	- Removes this now-redundant functionality from Artifact of Glass.
+	- Removes this now-redundant functionality from Artifact of Glass/other sources of Curse.
+	- Deactivate the artifact using the mod's config file to restore original OHP behavior.

 ## Issues/TODO